vidhibagadia/repositext/README.md

 # sudo apt-get install graphviz-dev
 ```

 Be aware that you can use any database you like (even SQLite3 if you don't have a db server configured) but the project is set up to use MySQL.
+Just make sure that your local environment uses a local setting.py that doesn't get added to any branch you're working on (hint: put your settings-\*.py file in the .gitignore file).

 * Run the project: